opencast/opencast/docs/guides/admin/docs/installation/example-installation.md

 2. Replace the lines ```ssl_certificate_key /path/to/(admin|worker|presentation).example.com.key;``` and ```ssl_certificate /path/to/(admin|worker|presentation).example.com.crt;```
     with the correct path to the corresponding TLS certificate/key.

-With those changes in place, all there is left to do ist to start and
 ```
 # Defines user and group credentials used by worker processes.
 If group is
 # omitted, a group whose name equals that of user is used.